CoSoDocs/Guide/docs/source/accessibility.rst

 Light/Dark Mode
 ------------
 Would you like to make the background white instead of black?
-Unfortunately, this can’t yet be done within CounterSocial, but we hear it can be done with a browser extension.
-While users report mixed results, you might want to give the DarkReader browser extension a try.
-Note: DarkReader is a 3rd party add-on and not affiliated with CounterSocial in any way.
-We’re just passing along information that might help you.
+Unfortunately, this can’t yet be done within CounterSocial, but there are multiple options for Chrome, Brave, and Firefox users via the 3rd party browser extensions below.
+There is no light mode feature for the mobile app at this time.

+**CounterSocial - Light Mode Theme Using Stylish**
+1. Install the Stylish Browser Extension for `Chrome <https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en>`_ or `Firefox <https://addons.mozilla.org/en-US/firefox/addon/stylish/>`_
+2. Visit the `Counter Social - Light Mode Theme <https://userstyles.org/styles/254892/countersocial-light-mode>`_ page to install the theme or search "CounterSocial" in the Stylish directory for other options.

+**CounterSocial - Light Theme Using Stylus**
+1. Install the Stylus Browser Extension for `Chrome <https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne>`_ or `Firefox <https://addons.mozilla.org/en-US/firefox/addon/styl-us/>`_
+2. Visit https://sethharrington.me/counter-social-light-theme/ for theme installation instructions.

+**DarkReader Browser Extention**
-**Get the DarkReader Browser Extension:** `Chrome <https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh?hl=en-US>`_ or `Firefox <https://addons.mozilla.org/en-US/firefox/addon/darkreader/>`_
+1. Install the DarkReader extenton for `Chrome <https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh?hl=en-US>`_ or `Firefox <https://addons.mozilla.org/en-US/firefox/addon/darkreader/>`_

-.. tip:: Using Dark Reader's "Light Mode" preset, start by adjusting the settings to +45 brightness, +30 contrast, and +50% sepia and adjust to your liking.
+2. Using Dark Reader's "Light Mode" preset, start by adjusting the settings to +45 brightness, +30 contrast, and +50% sepia and adjust to your liking.

 PreCog Reading Mode (Beta)